6 recommended OTC drugs

 Step by step

-How to find a pharmacy fast for hypertension
+How to find a pharmacy fast for arterial hypertension

 Open the interactive map and grant location permission — you'll see pharmacies sorted by distance with their opening hours and a one-tap route in Google Maps.
-For overnight or weekend trips, switch on the 24/7 filter.
-For hypertension some medicines need a prescription — make sure you have a valid one (electronic or paper) before you leave, to avoid wasted trips.
+For overnight or weekend trips, switch on the 24/7 filter to keep only the on-call ones.
+For arterial hypertension some medicines need a prescription — make sure you have a valid one (electronic or paper) before you leave, to avoid wasted trips.

 See also